 eXistenZ feels like David Cronenberg’s least personal and most routine film since his adaptation of Stephen King’s The Dead Zone. eXistenZ feels less like a David Cronenberg film than like a film where a by-the-numbers Virtual Reality plot has had a handful of Cronenbergian imagery grafted onto it.
 When one looks for the characteristically perverse Cronenbergian flourishes, eXistenZ seems conspicuously lacking in any of the vividness of scenes in past Cronenberg films – Samantha Eggar’s brood of external foetuses in The Brood; the wonderfully queasy image in Videodrome of James Woods tentatively poking a gun inside the hole in his stomach then losing it; or of James Spader in Crash having sex wherein he treats the wound in Rosanna Arquette’s leg as a substitute vagina.
 Even the most vivid image here of the organic gun seems to be one that Cronenberg has cannibalised from the image of the literal ‘hand-gun’ fusion in Videodrome.

 David Cronenberg’s other films are:– Stereo (1969), a little-seen film about psychic powers experiments; Crimes of the Future (1970) set a future where people have become sterile and developed strange mutations; Shivers/They Came from Within/The Parasite Murders (1975); Rabid (1977) about a vampiric skin graft; The Brood (1979) about experimental psycho-therapies; Fast Company (1979), a non-genre film about car racing; Scanners (1981), a film about psychic powers; Videodrome (1983) about reality-manipulating tv; The Dead Zone (1983), his adaptation of the Stephen King novel about precognition; The Fly (1986), his remake of the 1950s film; Dead Ringers (1988), his greatest film, about two disturbed twin gynaecologists; Naked Lunch (1991), his surreal adaptation of William S. Burroughs’ drug-hazed counter-culture novel; M. Butterfly (1993), a non-genre film about a Chinese spy who posed as a woman to seduce a British diplomat; Crash (1996), Cronenberg’s adaptation of J.G.
-Ballard’s novel about the eroticism of car crashes; Spider (2002), a subjective film that takes place inside the mind of a mentally ill man; the thriller A History of Violence (2005) about a hitman who has taken up a new identity; Eastern Promises (2007) about the Russian Mafia; A Dangerous Method (2011) about the early years of psychotherapy; Cosmopolis (2012), a surreal vision of near-future economic collapse; and the dark Hollywood film Maps to the Stars (2014).
+Ballard’s novel about the eroticism of car crashes; Spider (2002), a subjective film that takes place inside the mind of a mentally ill man; the thriller A History of Violence (2005) about a hitman who has taken up a new identity; Eastern Promises (2007) about the Russian Mafia; A Dangerous Method (2011) about the early years of psychotherapy; Cosmopolis (2012), a surreal vision of near-future economic collapse; the dark Hollywood film Maps to the Stars (2014); and Crimes of the Future (2022) set in a future world of surgical performance art.
 Cronenberg has also made acting appearances in other people films including as a serial killer psychologist in Clive Barker’s Nightbreed (1990); a Mafia hitman in To Die For (1995); a Mafia head in Blood & Donuts (1995); a member of a hospital board of governors in the medical thriller Extreme Measures (1996); as a gas company exec in Don McKellar’s excellent end of the world drama Last Night (1998); as a priest in the serial killer thriller Resurrection (1999); and a victim in the Friday the 13th film Jason X (2001).